lukeswitz/PathShield/README.md

 - When paused, the screen will display "Paused" with a red indicator.
 - When resumed, the screen will display "Resumed" with a green indicator.

-**Filter by Device Name:**
+**Filter by Devices w/names:**
 - Press Button B to toggle the name filter.
 - When the filter is ON, the screen will display "Filter: ON" with a blue indicator.
 - When the filter is OFF, the screen will display "Filter: OFF" with an orange indicator.

 **Alerts:**
-- If a new tracking device is detected, the screen will flash red and display "New Tracker Detected!" for 2 seconds.
+- If a new tracking device is detected, the screen will flash red and display "New Tracker Detected!" for 2 seconds, with the name MAC address of the device.
+- When it is a "special" tracker it will flash blue.

 **View Tracked Devices:**
 - Detected devices and their information will be listed on the screen, including name, MAC address, manufacturer, and detection count.
-- Devices flagged as special will be highlighted in red.
+- Devices flagged as trackers will be highlighted in red and kept at the top.

 **Monitor Screen:**
 - The main screen shows the list of detected devices, updating in real-time as new devices are found and old devices are removed after a set detection window.